ngs-doo/revenj/tutorials/revenj-tutorial-linq-basics.md

       }
     }

-this means Revenj will expect a `"Todo"."Task_entity"` view and a `"Todo"."TaskList_snowflake"` view for those two data sources.
+this means Revenj will expect a `"Todo"."Task_entity"` view and a `"Todo"."TaskList"` view for those two data sources.
 DSL Platform will therefore create table `"Todo"."Task"` and expected views.
 So when we do a query in Revenj such as:

     IDataContext ctx = ...
     IQueryable<Task> closedTasks = ctx.Query<Task>().Where(t => t.closed != null);